foundation-runtime/jenkins-openstack-deployment-plugin/README.md

         |-- some other bash.sh
         `-- some other bash.sh
 ```
-For ecample - this is the structure of the demo heat tyemplate:
+For example - this is the structure of the demo heat template:
 ```
 `-- demo
     |-- demo.env.yaml